 - However, on some days, you will be too tired to do anything, so passively just remain in it.

-For the middle splits, do not lean forward and put your arms and body on the ground.
+For the front and middle splits, try not to lean forward and put your arms and body on the ground.

 You need to be able to build strength in that position so stay upright!
-If you cannot do as wide of a split with your upper body upright, then narrow your stance!
+If you cannot do as wide of a split with your upper body upright, then narrow your stance and/or use a chair in front of you to help you balance.
 You need to be able to hold yourself in that position and build strength there before going deeper.
-You can use a chair in front of you for balance but the goal is to put all the weight on your legs.
+When you lean forward, you’ll eventually hit a road block because there’s not enough pressure (bodyweight) pressing you down and you’re going to have to be a little more upright and if the strength isn’t there, it’s going to be really tough!

 Printer Friendly version of this splits protocol so you could just have it with you